Azure-Samples/ms-identity-javascript-angular-tutorial/4-Deployment/README.md

 #### Publish your files (TodoListAPI)

 1. Sign-in to **App Service** using an Azure AD Account.
-1. Open the `TodoListAPI` project folder.
+1. Open the `API` project folder.
 1. Choose **View** > **Terminal** from the main menu.
-1. The terminal opens in the `TodoListAPI` folder.
+1. The terminal opens in the `API` folder.
 1. Run the following command:

     ```console